luised94/lab_utils/images/LOAD_BEARING.md

     archive/validate_manifest_sheet.py  old manifest validator.
 Strict subset of validate_manifest.py (older schema, no
                                         is_example support, no template writing).
+    archive/PROTOCOL.md                 operator guide for the RETIRED automated pipeline.
+Replaced by HOWTO.md.
+Kept for
+                                        reference; carries an ARCHIVED header.

 Nothing live imports or execs any archived file. analyze_gel.py MENTIONS archive/measure_gel.py in comments only (provenance of copied math), never at